RetroAchievements/api-docs/docs/v1/games/high-scores.md

 # High Scores

-A call to this function will retrieve metadata about either the latest masters for a game, or the highest points earners for a game.
+A call to this endpoint will retrieve metadata about either the latest masters for a game, or the highest points earners for a game.
 The game is targeted via its unique ID.

 [[toc]]